 More often than not, medical exams are also performed to rule out any medical problems that may be responsible for a person’s anxiety.
 For instance, diagnosis for generalized anxiety disorder can include blood and urine tests, and other forms of medical assessment to rule out medications, imbalances, or illness as the underlying cause for extreme anxiety.
 Therapists look for anxiety that causes functional impairment or the inability to engage in everyday activities.
 General anxiety disorder, panic disorder, and social anxiety disorder can be difficult to distinguish in many cases.
 In all instances, evidence of difficulty concentrating, general irritability, muscle tension, and ongoing sleep disturbances are considered.
 For each anxiety type, five or more known symptoms of the disorder must be present simultaneously, and for an extended period of time.

 Many people with undiagnosed anxiety disorders wind up in emergency rooms or schedule urgent appointments with their general doctors when they can no longer manage or tolerate their symptoms on their own.
-When diagnosing or treating anxiety disorders is rushed, or when patients fail to follow these visits up by scheduling appointments with licensed mental health professionals, they often wind up using benzodiazepine drugs as solitary, standalone solutions.
+When diagnosing or treating anxiety disorders is rushed, or when patients fail to follow these visits up by scheduling appointments with licensed mental health professionals, they often end up in medication-assisted treatment (MAT), including the use of benzodiazepine drugs.
 Benzodiazepines are both fast-acting and incredibly effective for alleviating anxiety.
 These drugs trigger the release of the calming neurotransmitter called gamma-Aminobutyric acid (GABA).
 Unfortunately, when benzos are taken for too long or overused, people become addicted and many of their anxiety symptoms intensify.

 Long-term medical treatments for anxiety are far more effective and often involve the use of antidepressant medications including selective serotonin reuptake inhibitors (SSRIs) or monoamine oxidase inhibitors (MAOIs).
 Although SSRIs and MAOIs are not as fast-acting as benzodiazepines, they are not habit-forming.
 More importantly, they serve as lasting solutions by addressing anxiety disorders at their source, rather than merely muting symptoms.
 Anxiety treatments additionally include cognitive behavioral therapies, stress management training, and other elements that help people naturally manage their symptoms.

-At Agape, we offer sustainable strategies for managing anxiety disorders over the long term.
+At Agape Treatment Center, we offer sustainable strategies for managing anxiety disorders over the long term.
 We take a holistic approach that helps our patients achieve increased overall wellness.
-If you’ve been self-treating your anxiety, our dual diagnosis program will give you a better understanding of your disorder and the tools that you need for living a happy and addiction-free life.
-Call us now to speak with our admissions coordinators and to start the enrollment process.
+If you’ve been self-treating your anxiety, our treatment programs will give you a better understanding of your disorder and the tools that you need to live a happy and addiction-free life.
+Contact us today to speak with our admissions coordinators and to start the enrollment process.